mudge/pacta/README.md

 * [Chains](https://github.com/puffnfresh/fantasy-land#chain);
 * [Monads](https://github.com/puffnfresh/fantasy-land#monad).

-Note that Pacta does not handle errors or the concept of a failed promises as yet.
+Note that Pacta does not handle errors or the concept of a failed promise as yet.

 See [the test